Sam-Dragon/interview/kafka.md

 3. How to maintain order in kafka messages ? <br>
 A. By producing message on same key [Ex: Account credit/debit based on account no]

-4. Can kafka send synchronous request ? <br>
+4. Can kafka send synchronous request.
+Basically it is only used asynchronously ? <br>
 A. Yes

 5.